stembryo-lab/cell_competition_gastruloids/image-analysis/README.md

 #### `examples` folder

-The examples folder contains a single runnable Jupyter notebook, example.ipynb, which provides a minimal, end-to-end demonstration of all image-analysis steps performed in this work using a single gastruloid.
+The examples folder contains three runnable Jupyter notebook, example1.ipynb, example2.ipynb, and example3.ipynb which provides a minimal, end-to-end demonstration of all image-analysis steps performed in this work using a set of three gastruloids

-The notebook is fully executable and is intended to illustrate the complete analysis workflow, from raw image data to quantitative, single-cell–resolved spatial descriptors.
+The notebooks are fully executable and are intended to illustrate the complete analysis workflow, from raw image data to quantitative, single-cell–resolved spatial descriptors.
+The contents of each of the examples is described below.

 ---